ahlrothanton/demo-app/README.md

 Single page Vue.js application, that let's users vote for their favourite 90's action movie heroes.

-Runs of nginx.
 Uses axios library, to do API calls.

 ### Backend

-Python FastAPI application, that uses the REST API model.

-Just updates the scores in database, or inserts new action heroes(should throw 500).
+REST API written in Python using FastAPI framework.

 ### Database